nueverest/vue_flask/readme.md

 # Disadvantage of Serverless
 - Deployment and Update actions require the entire project to be uploaded.
 Even a tiny change such as adding one semi-colon to a file requires the full project to be uploaded.
 Projects take minutes to upload.
-- Version control is a little more challenging since discipline is required to add tags for each deploy and update event.
+- Version control is more challenging since discipline is required to add tags for each deploy and update event.

 # Technologies Used